julianburr/talk-hocs-vs-render-props/README.md

 export default App;
 ```

-When we look at this code we can see, we solved a bunch of issues:
+When we look at this code we can see that we solved a bunch of issues:

 1. There is no potential for collision anymore, since you're not working with props or state, but with variables within the render method.
 You can call those whatever you want, its up to you not the library anymore.
 2. It is very explicit now, where the variables are coming from.
 Personally I find this code much more readable and maintainable.